the-fellowship-co/facade/docs/getting_started/quick_start.md

 ```
 You’re all set to start building your first project.

 ## Architecting with blocks

 ### Create your first project

+Let's try to create a barebones versions of amazon.com's backend with byld.
 Use `byld new [project-name]` to create a new project.

 ```sh
 $ byld new amazon
 ```

 Now there is a new directory created with the name `amazon/`.
-Switch into to the newly created directory.
+Switch into the newly created directory.

 ### Create your first block

 Use `byld block new [block-name]` to create a new block.
 Block are fundamental units of abstractions of your business/organizations.
-In barebones amazon one would  have these blocks that abstracts the different domains of amazon’s business.

-Blocks in amazon:

-- Identity
-- Catalog
-- Orders
-- Inventory
-- Shipping

-Lets start with identity
+Lets start with identity block which abstracts users, roles and groups.

 ```sh
 $ byld b new identity
 ```

 ### Structure of a block

 ```sh